vs Python

 Upside Built into the language — no import, no boilerplate.
 The GIL does not apply; worker threads run on separate OS threads inside the same process.
 Results arrive in the original vector order.
 The compiler validates the worker function signature at the call site.
 The thread count is set per call, making it easy to tune for the hardware.

-Downside Workers must return a primitive (integer, long, float, or boolean) — returning text or a struct reference is not yet supported.
+Downside Workers can return primitives (integer, long, float, boolean), text, and inline enums — but not struct references.
 Context must be embedded as fields in the element struct; workers cannot capture local variables.
 Python's ProcessPoolExecutor works with any picklable object and gives full control over timeouts, cancellation, and error propagation.

 Loft